 Epoetin alfa injection may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store epoetin alfa and epoetin alfa-epbx in the refrigerator, but do not freeze it.
 Once a vial has been taken out of its carton, keep it covered to protect it from room light until the dose is given.
-Throw away any medication that is outdated or no longer needed.
-Throw away a multidose vial of epoetin alfa injection 21 days after you first use it.
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of a multidose vial of epoetin alfa injection 21 days after you first use it.

 In case of emergency/overdose